PPartisan/RunDo/README.md

 #### Hardware Keyboard Shortcuts

-By default, the follwing shortcuts are ennabled for hardware keyboard users:
+By default, the follwing shortcuts are enabled for hardware keyboard users:

 * `Ctrl + Z` for Undo
 * `Ctrl + Y` for Redo